 Each team will have the ability to execute two challenges per game, if a team is successful on both, they will gain the opportunity to execute a third challenge.

-A team must have a time-out remaining in order to initiate a second or third challenge.
+A team must have a time-out remaining in order to initiate a challenge.

-If the second or third challenge is unsuccessful prior to the 3 minute warning being given in the 4th quarter, the team will lose a time-out.
+If the challenge is unsuccessful prior to the 3 minute warning being given in the 4th quarter, the team will lose a time-out.

 All reviews after the three-minute warning has been issued in the fourth quarter to the end of the game (including Overtime) will be initiated by the Replay Official.
 With the exception that a team may challenge a Coach Challengeable Penalty ONCE if the team has a challenge remaining and a team time out remaining.
 To challenge a Coach Challengeable Penalty in Overtime, a team need only have a challenge remaining.